tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 > Tip: Visit the GraphQL GUI at `http://localhost:4001/altair` so you can see how changes to the schema are updated in GraphQL.

+### `pages/[filename].tsx`

+This page can be seen at `http://localhost:3000/`, it loads the content from a markdown file which can be found in this repository at `/content/pages/home.md`.
+You can edit this page at by navigating to `http://localhost:3000/admin`.

 Head over to the [reference](/docs/tinacms-reference/) documentation to learn more about [defining a schema](/docs/schema/) or [querying with GraphQL](/docs/graphql/)

+### `pages/posts/[filename].tsx`

+The posts are stored in the `content/posts` directory of this repository, and their routes are built with `getStaticPaths` dynamically at build time.

 ### The `content` folder

 Here's where your actual content lives, you can control how content is stored from the `defineSchema` function, by default we use `markdown`.

+### `components`

+Most of the components in this project are very basic and are for demonstration purposes, feel free to replace them with something of your own!

 ### `pages/_app.js`